apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 ![chaos.png](Assets/chaos.png)

 Here is where benchmark libraries come in!
 They allow us to maintain a collection of interesting charts, organized into hierarchical sections, with nice descriptive titles.
-Once we have a library, we can re-run the specific benchmarks it contains, and render the result in a nice document.
+Once we have defined a library, we can easily re-run the specific benchmarks it contains, and render the result in a nice document.
+We don't need to keep track of what combinations of tasks make the most useful charts, or to remember to run every task we're going to need -- the library takes care of administering these details.

 Benchmark libraries are JSON text files, containing serialized [`ChartLibrary`](https://github.com/apple/swift-collections-benchmark/blob/main/Sources/CollectionsBenchmark/Benchmark/Benchmark%2BChartLibrary.swift) instances.
 A production example is [the chart library that comes with the Collections package](https://github.com/apple/swift-collections/blob/main/Benchmarks/Benchmarks/Library.json).